[Prepare for PHPUnit12] [INFO] No tests found ←This [dataProvider]

 root:/var/www/html/src# php artisan test tests/Unit/DataProviderTest.php PASS Tests\Unit\DataProviderTest ✓ Test of data provider with data set "params" 0.06s Tests: 1 passed (1 assertions) Duration: 0.09s

-It seems that if you make the method used as dataProvider static, it will behave as expected.
+It seems that if we make the method used as a dataProvider static, it will behave as we want.

-For now, the problem has been solved, but I would like to investigate the mystery of "INFO No tests found."
+The problem is solved for now, but I'd like to investigate the mystery of "INFO No tests found."

 Investigating the cause

-Based on the information we have so far, the hypothesis we can make is that the method used as dataProvider must be static.
+Based on the information we have so far, the hypothesis we can make is that "methods used as dataProviders must be static."

 root:/var/www/html/src# php artisan test tests/Unit/DataProviderTest.php WARN Metadata found in doc-comment for method Tests\Unit\DataProviderTest::test_DataProviderTest().
 Metadata in doc-comments is deprecated and will no longer be supported in PHPUnit 12.
 Update your test code to use attributes instead.
 INFO No tests found.

-This means that if the dataProvider method is static, it should be able to run normally.
+This suggests that if the `dataProvider` method is static, it should execute correctly.

 <?php namespace Tests\Unit; use PHPUnit\Framework\Attributes\DataProvider; use Tests\TestCase; class DataProviderTest extends TestCase { /** * @return array */ public static function provideParam(): array { return[ 'params' => ['data', 'true'], ]; } /** * @dataProvider provideParam */ public function test_DataProviderTest($data, $expected) { $this->assertTrue(true); } }